morristai/morristai.github.io/content/posts/the-significant-impact-of-async-in-rust-traits/index.md

 }
 ```

 You might be pondering where the `async` keyword goes.
 Well, in Rust, `async` is essentially syntactic sugar, translating into `impl Future<Output = T> + Send` during compilation.
-Our decision to explicitly define trait bounds stems from the desire to separate concerns for the WASM target.
-This explicitness has no bearing on the implementation of methods.
+The decision to explicitly define trait bounds stems from the desire to separate compile target for the WASM support.
+This has no bearing on the implementation of methods.
 For example, the `poll_read` method in `IncomingAsyncBody` can now be implemented as follows:

 ```rust
 impl oio::Read for IncomingAsyncBody {